jenryt/TimedQuiz/README.md

 * It is done when users are given the choice to save their initials and score after the quiz ends.
 ## Assets

-The following link is to the website for password generator. https://jenryt.github.io/TimedQuiz/
+The following link is to the website for quiz. https://jenryt.github.io/TimedQuiz/